U.S. Customs and Border Protection, Department of Homeland Security.

 This document provides notice that U.S. Customs and Border Protection (“CBP”) has issued a final determination concerning the country of origin of certain digital projectors.
 Based upon the facts presented, CBP has concluded that the assembly and programming operations performed in Taiwan substantially transform the non-TAA country components of the projectors.
-Therefore, the country of origin of the projectors is Taiwan for purposes of U.S. government procurement.
+Therefore, the country of Start Printed Page 49783origin of the projectors is Taiwan for purposes of U.S. government procurement.

 Notice is hereby given that on July 29, 2011, pursuant to subpart B of part 177, U.S. Customs and Border Protection Regulations (19 CFR part 177, subpart B), CBP issued a final determination concerning the country of origin of digital projectors which may be offered to the U.S. Government under an undesignated government procurement contract.
 This final determination, HQ H146735, was issued under procedures set forth at 19 CFR part 177, subpart B, which implements Title III of the Trade Agreements Act of 1979, as amended (19 U.S.C.
 2511-18).
 In the final determination, CBP concluded that, based upon the facts presented, the assembly and programming operations performed in Taiwan substantially transform the non-TAA country components of the projectors.
 Therefore, the country of origin of the projectors is Taiwan for purposes of U.S. government procurement.